 In the Mormon Church Gospel Topic Essay on “Becoming like God” they claim that Jesus taught that humans are in the process of becoming gods when he quoted Psalm 82:6 at John 10:34 saying, “Is it not written in your law, I said, Ye are gods?”Read more

 If you’re a Mormon who considers yourself to be a Christian, we want you to seriously consider what you are teaching your children about God.
 Mormonism teaches that God is an exalted man like us, and that someday, all men and women on this earth will have the opportunity to become gods and goddesses of their own worlds.
 But where does this non-Christian doctrine come from?Read more

 Did you know the Book of Mormon which Joseph Smith claimed is the "most correct of any book on earth" and the "keystone" of the Mormon religion does not contain any of the unique doctrines of Mormonism?

 Examples of key Mormon doctrines that are NOT taught in the Book of Mormon are:

 1.)
 The Spirit World, Preexistence, or Premortal life (the Mormon idea that mankind existed as spirits before coming to earth)—

 Not in the Book of Mormon.

-Did you know that the Book of Mormon, that is in print today, and given away free by the Mormon Missionaries, is the most Racist set of Scriptures of any Religion in the World?Read more
+Have you ever read the Book of Mormon?
+Did you know that even the version of the Book of Mormon that is in print today, and given away by the Mormon Missionaries, is the most racist set of Scriptures of any religion in the world?